Floating Your Rubber Boat Down River in Zurich

 At one point just before the weir you HAVE to get out – and there are lots of signs telling you to do this.
 You simply hop out with your inflatable and walk a short distance past the weir and get back in again.

 This is where we got out just before the weir.
 In fact this is just before the “official” exit as there was a backlog of dinghys queuing up, so we got out slightly earlier.
 The exit is well signposted so you can’t miss it.
 In fact everything is really well signposted so you really can’t go wrong!
+(You can see the photo describing the where you get out above.)

 There are also plenty of signs showing you where to get out at the end as well.
 We got out at Glanzenberg but you can also get out a little further in Dietikon.